pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Both buttons take you to a page asking you to confirm the deletion.

 If you never scheduled the resource for any events, then pretix will delete the resource completely.
-If you did schedule the resource for events, then pretix will keep a record of that resource.
+If you did schedule the resource for events, then pretix will keep a record of the resource.
 You can view that record by navigating to the submenu for the corresponding resource type.
 Under "Resource status", select `Deleted resources` or `All resources` and click the :btn-icon:fa3-filter: Filter: button.
 The page displays deleted resources with their names crossed out.